Normally every Arduino board is programmed via the serial interface.

 This is done in the further part of the code shown above.

-If none of the “absolute” commands match the received character string, it is checked whether there is an “=” character in the received character string.
+If none of the "absolute" commands match the received string, the program checks if there is an "=" character in the received string.

-For example, if you sent the command “setBrightness=100” to the Arduino, it will not be able to assign the entire string “setBrightness=100” to an “absolute” command.
+For example, if you send the command "setbrightness=100" to the Arduino, it will not be able to assign the entire string "setbrightness=100" to an "absolute" command.

 In this case, the received string is examined for an equal sign and this is also found.